jensenshurbert/SCMP-401/Reflections.md

 3. Moving Forward
 My mindset needs to change a little bit from figuring out the data visualizations to understanding and setting up the code behind fetching the data when a user requests some data.
 Once I complete this, I will be able to use a data visualization tool (Highcharts?) in order to connect the data to the website's html pages.

+# Reflection 3
+#### Week 8 Presentation

+Although there wasn't a lot to show in terms of progress in this presenation, I felt like I made significant strides since my last presentation.
+I was nervous that my setback would cause a lot more problems than it did, but in the past few weeks, I was able to plan figure out how I will be able to complete this project with the allotted time.
+After figuring out how to connect my JavaScript files with the data from the C++ file, this allowed me to complete two major data visualizations for my project.
+Moving forward, I need to complete the additional data visualizations, get them working with Kara's C++ code and fill in the extra informational pages on the website.

+Through the past few weeks, I did gain a lot of skills in the process, especially when trying to recover from the setback.

+1. Communication with Group
+Although this still needs to be improved greatly, in the past few weeks I connected more with my group members and integrated some of their work into my own.
+This is definitely a step that made me feel more solidified in what I was doing.
+Since we are coming to the point where our individual work needs to be knit together, the upcoming weeks will need to include more meetings and interaction between us all.

+2. HighCharts code manipulations
+One thing that I am proud of from the past few weeks is that I feel very confident in my ability to alter the HighCharts demos into something that is helpful for me to use.
+I feel like this allowed me to regain my confidence in this project, which was decreased a little after my troubles with Tableau.

+3. Time management
+After the past few weeks, it has become very obvious that the amount of work that I put into this project needs to be more steady.
+I found myself taking some weeks off and working a great amount other weeks, which made some weeks more stressful than they needed to be.
+From this point on, I have made it a plan to complete certain sections each week to keep myself accountable.

+4. Moving forward
+I need to make sure that I keep motivated in my project so that I don't fall behind at the end of the semester.
+I have found that I enjoy this project more when I don't feel a major time crunch.